'Charlie Chaplin' (Funny Wonder, 7 August 1915).

 'Xmas Adventures of Jolly Joe Jinks' (13 December 1913).

-In 1915 Brown drew a comic strip based on the popularity of film comedian Charlie Chaplin, which first appeared in issue #72 of Funny Wonder.
-It remained a popular feature on the magazine's front-page until 1944, mostly drawn by Brown but with some fill-in episodes by Freddie Adkins when the artist needed some time off.
 It's often said that Brown was the first artist to draw a comic strip based on Charlie Chaplin.
-The very same year American comic artist Stuart Carothers also drew a comic strip about Chaplin: 'Charlie Chaplin Comic Capers' (1915), published in The Chicago Herald, until his untimely death a few months later.
-It was later continued by two cartoonists named Warren and Ramsey, later followed by Elzie Segar from 1915 until 1917.
+However, on 29 March 1915, U.S. comic artist Stuart Carothers already launched a comic strip about Chaplin: 'Charlie Chaplin Comic Capers' (1915), published in The Chicago Herald.
+It ran until his untimely death a few months later and was continued by two cartoonists named Warren and Ramsey, later followed by Elzie Segar from 1915 until 1917.
+Though Bertie Brown can claim the title as the first British artist to draw a Charlie Chaplin-themed comic.
+And while the U.S. Chaplin comic was eventually discontinued, Brown's Chaplin comic kept running for three decades.

 'Charlie Chaplin' comic strip, The Funny Wonder issue #157, 24 March 1917.

 During the First World War, Brown served in the Royal Field Artillery.
-After the war he reassumed his work as an artist for publications like Bubbles, Rainbow, Puck, Jester, Butterfly, Funny Wonder, Chips, Comic Cuts and Jolly Comic.
-His main serials include 'Our Kinema Couple' (Funny Wonder, 1919), 'Pa Perkins and Percy' (Illustrated Chips, 1922-1958), 'Dad Walker and his Son Wally' (Larks, 1927-1940), 'Constable Cuddlecook' (Jester, 1920s-1940), 'Jessie Joy' (The Jolly Jester/The Wonder, 1923-1932), 'Smiler and Smudge' (Butterfly, 1926-40) and 'Pinhead and Pete' (Comic Cuts, 1940-1951).
-In 1928 Bertie Brown drew 'Jumbo Jim and Brother Tim' for Sunbeam.
-It starred two young elephants and their guardian Uncle.
-These are however but a few of his many creations.
+After the war, he reassumed his work as an artist for publications like Bubbles, Rainbow, Puck, Jester, Butterfly, Funny Wonder, Chips, Comic Cuts and Jolly Comic.
+His main serials include 'Our Kinema Couple' (Funny Wonder, 1919), 'Pa Perkins and His Son Percy' (Illustrated Chips, 1922-1958), 'Dad Walker and his Son Wally' (Larks, 1927-1940), 'Constable Cuddlecook' (Jester, 1920s-1940), 'Jessie Joy' (The Jolly Jester/The Wonder, 1923-1932), 'Smiler and Smudge' (Butterfly, 1926-40) and 'Pinhead and Pete' (Comic Cuts, 1940-1951).

 'Constable Cuddlecook' (1932).

-Throughout his career, he has also made a variety of short-lived features, including 'John Willie's Jackdaw', (1911), 'Nibby Nugget' (1911), Peter Parsnips (1911), 'Marmaduke Maxim' (1912), 'Coffdrop College (1912), 'Herr Kutz' (1913), 'Cyril Slapdab (1913), 'Willy & Wally' (1914, a rip-off of Rudolph Dirks' 'Katzenjammer Kids'), 'Ragged Reggie' (1914), 'Angel and Her Playmates' (1915), 'Gussy Goosegog' (1915), 'Sally Cinders' (1915), 'Corny Cachou (1916), 'Rushing Rupert' (1916), 'Dandy and Dinky' (1918), 'Pimple' (1920), 'Moonlight Moggie'(1920), 'Annie Seed' (1920), 'Wizzo the Wizard' (1921), 'Piggy and Wiggy' (1921), 'Billy and Buster' (1922), 'Abie the A.B.'
+Throughout his career, Brown has also made a variety of short-lived features, including 'John Willie's Jackdaw', (1911), 'Nibby Nugget' (1911), Peter Parsnips (1911), 'Marmaduke Maxim' (1912), 'Coffdrop College (1912), 'Herr Kutz' (1913), 'Cyril Slapdab (1913), 'Willy & Wally' (1914, a rip-off of Rudolph Dirks' 'Katzenjammer Kids'), 'Ragged Reggie' (1914), 'Angel and Her Playmates' (1915), 'Gussy Goosegog' (1915), 'Sally Cinders' (1915), 'Corny Cachou' (1916), 'Rushing Rupert' (1916), 'Dandy and Dinky' (1918), 'Pimple' (1920), 'Moonlight Moggie'(1920), 'Annie Seed' (1920), 'Wizzo the Wizard' (1921), 'Piggy and Wiggy' (1921), 'Billy and Buster' (1922), 'Abie the A.B.'
 (1923), 'Merry Boys of Dingle School' (Comic Life, 1925), 'Prairie Pranks' (Larks, 1927), 'Skinny and Scotty' (1928), 'Jolly Uncle Joe' (1930), 'Snappy Sammy' (1931), 'Nelson Twigg' (1932), 'Kitty, Ken and Koko' (Sparkler, 1934), 'Captain Skittle' (1935), 'Ping the Panda' (1939), 'Little Teddy Tring' (Tip Top, 1940), 'Troddles and Tonkytonk' (1941) and 'It's That Man Again' (1945).

 'Smiler and Smudge' (Butterfly, 14 May 1938).